JordiCorbilla/SwaggerTemplateApi/README.md

 }
 ```

-The browse your swagger API and you should see all the different end-points there.
+Then browse your swagger API and you should see all the different end-points there.